 Card Study of the Collaborative Care Research Network

-This study investigates the viability of whether collaborative models of primary care result in increased access to care by testing how often patients referred for behavioral health services actually initiate contact.
-This study will help understand the differences between those who initiate treatment and those who do not.
-We will use the Codman card methodology to collect process information from primary care physicians and behavioral health clinicians.
+This study was done in-kind.
+No outside funding was received.
+The study investigated the viability of whether collaborative models of primary care resulted in increased access to care by testing how often patients referred for behavioral health services actually initiate contact.
+This study helped us understand the differences between those who initiate treatment and those who do not.
+We used the Codman card methodology to collect process information from primary care physicians and behavioral health clinicians.

 - Describe the characteristics of patients who are treated in primary care practices in which a collaborative model of primary care and behavioral health clinician comanagement of care is used;